jjungkang2/CS470-teamproject/README.md

 Please download this folder and use as workfolder.

 ### how to use
-First of all, PLEASE USE ABOVE LINKED FOLDER AS WORKFOLDER !
+First of all, PLEASE USE ABOVE "Text_to_sign_language" FOLDER AS WORKFOLDER !
 You need to cd to above folder.
 If you not, it cannot find some path or programs.
 Then, open TextToSignLang.py and modify two PATH variables(SIGN_PATH, DOWN_PATH) as your local environment.